Kris-Martin/calculator/README.md

 ## Functions

 - +, -, ÷, x operators
 - handles decimals
 - calculates results of operations 2 numbers at a time and updates screen
+- can chain operators together eg. 8 x 8 + 7 - 2 = 69.
+  - the calculator first calculates the result of the first 2 numbers, then of the result and the next number and so on...
 - pressing equal returns a result
--   pressing equal again repeats the last operation
+- a result is also shown after two numbers are entered with an operator
+- if one number is entered, then an operator and then equals it returns the result of num operator num, eg. If num = 12 and operator = x then it calculates 12 x 12 = 144.
 - pressing on/c clears the screen and resets the calculator

+## Limitations

+- can only press equals once.

 ## Bugs to fix

--   Pressing an operator button after pressing equals currently performs the wrong operation
--   Handling for big numbers
+- handling for big numbers

 ## Future features to implement

 - % button
 - square root button
 - CE button
 - handling for big numbers
 - scientific notation for big numbers
+- pressing equal again repeats the last operation

 ## Project Brief